pyd1data/course-project-2/README.md

-#information for reviewers, course project 2
+#Information for reviewers, course project 2
 ##This repository contains:

 * Six R codes to plot the six analysis asked in the assignment, they assume the PM2.5 Emissions dataset is installed in the working directory

 * Six png plots

+* The README with copy-paste of R codes and answers to the appropriate point in the peer assessment.

 ##Answers and Conclusions from PM2.5 emissions analysis

-All Questions need first to load the dataset:
+All Questions need first to load the dataset and install it in the working directory
 ```{r}
 #read data
 NEI <- readRDS("summarySCC_PM25.rds")